Hydropower

 Premium statistics

-Installed hydropower capacity India 2024, by region
+Installed hydropower capacity in Europe 2023, by country

 Premium statistics